Healing and Trauma

 Lakota Worldview

-Ethleen Iron Cloud-Two Dogs and Richard Two Dogs share information about the Lakota Worldview, describing the four stages of life recognized in the Lakota community and the ceremonies that accompany each stage.
+In this two-part video series, Ethleen Iron Cloud-Two Dogs and Richard Two Dogs share information about the Lakota Worldview, describing the four stages of life recognized in the Lakota community and the ceremonies that accompany each stage.
 These ceremonies are believed to contribute to a balanced life from childhood through returning to the spirit world.

-The first video in the two-part series demonstrates what the journey is like when smooth and free from interruption, while the second video describes the four stages of life and what happens when imbalance and disruptions happen in each stage from childhood through returning to the spirit world.
+The first video describes a journey through life that is smooth and free from interruption.
+The second video describes the four stages of life and what happens when imbalance and disruptions occur in each stage.

 Healing for individuals and families can be a lifelong process that is unique for each person and/or family, it can be a stop and go process and can include searching and exploring different paths.

-Arctic Winds Healing Winds
+Arctic Winds Healing Winds:

-Leadership for Results: Capacity Building
+Leadership for Change

 How Can Communities Bring Healing and Build Leadership from Within?